ndd21/PHYS281/docs/demo-python-terminal.md

 In [2]: x.<TAB>
 ```

-where `<TAB>` is replaced by hitting the tab key, you get a scrollable list of of attributes of the object.
+where `<TAB>` is replaced by hitting the tab key ++tab++, you get a scrollable list of of attributes
+of the object.

 Or, you can use it to complete file strings.
 For example, if you are writing a string that is a file
 name in your current directory, then start typing the string and hit tab to complete it.

 ## Resources

+Some useful resources with information about using the IPython terminal are:

 * [The IPython tutorial](https://ipython.readthedocs.io/en/stable/interactive/index.html)
 * [Chapter 1 of the Python Data Science